 In your medical opinion, should someone suffering from food poisoning/stomach virus even be able to physically compete at this level?

 We don’t know what treatment he received before the game.
 If he received anti-nausea medications, anti-diarrheal medication and fluids, given his level of conditioning and skill, I suppose it’s possible.

 If you had been the team doctor and you saw Jordan suffering from these conditions, what would your recommendation have been?

 I would have given him anti-nausea medication, anti-diarrheal medication and as much fluids as possible in the hours leading into the game, either intravenously or by mouth, if he insisted on playing.
 But, a day of rest would have been preferred.

 As Dr. Gaines helped explain above, just the fact that Jordan was able play at such a high rate without passing out was incredibly impressive on its own.
-You throw into that the fact that he led the game in minutes played and scoring shows this feat goes beyond just stats, into a territory few athletes will ever reach.
-Two nights later in Chicago, Michael Jordan led the Bulls to his fifth NBA championship.
+Throw in the fact that he led the game in minutes played and scoring shows this feat goes beyond just stats, into a territory few athletes will ever reach.
+And just two nights later in Chicago, Michael Jordan led the Bulls to his fifth NBA championship.
 Although the record books show the title was won on June 13th 1997, it was the “Flu Game” two nights before that let the world know absolutely nothing was going to get in the way of Michael Jordan getting his fifth ring.